la2050/archive/_projects/2016/carpe-la-collaborative-augmented-reality-play-experience-for-families-of-los-angeles.md

   reflective play that parks encourage: running, jumping, climbing, all the way to observing, imagining and discovering.
 It is the best of both worlds, brought together through a compelling story and social connections.
-project_image_2: 1328398065741-team91.jpg
-empty_column_1: ''
 organization_name: USC Annenberg Innovation Lab
 organization_website: annenberglab.com
-organization_name_2: USC Annenberg Innovation Lab
-organization_activity: >-
-  Annenberg Innovation Lab at University of Southern California is a research and development hub fostering real-world innovation at the dynamic intersection of media and culture.
-ein: ''

 ---